Do you have a concern about a Health Licensing Office licensee or authorization holder?

 The complaint process

-After you submit your complaint form, HLO Regulatory Operations Division staff will review it to determine whether the practitioner has violated any Oregon Revised Statutes (ORS) or Oregon Administrative Rules (OAR).
-If a violation is suspected, HLO staff will conduct an investigation.
+After you submit your complaint form, HLO Regulatory Operations Division staff will review it to determine whether the practitioner has violated any Oregon Revised Statutes (ORS) or Oregon Administrative Rules (OAR), or if the complaint needs to be forwarded to the correct overseeing agency.
+If a violation is suspected under one of the boards, councils or programs the HLO oversees, the HLO staff will conduct an investigation.

 Investigations may include, but may not be limited to, obtaining documents, and interviewing those involved, including witnesses.
 Upon the conclusion of the investigation the volunteer citizen board representing the profession may review the specifics of the case.